What is the best protein powder for runners?

 Should runners use protein powder?

-Many runners do not consume enough protein, which can have a serious negative impact on their performance.
+Protein is just as important for runners as it is for weightlifters.
+It helps with recovery, injury prevention, immune function, and much, much more.
+Many runners, especially distance runners, do not consume nearly enough protein, which can have a serious negative impact on their performance.
 If you do not get enough protein when training hard, your body will break down muscle for use as fuel.
 This will eventually make you slower, no matter who you are.
 Protein powders are therefore a great way to ensure that you are getting the nutrition you need to recover and perform at your best.

 Avoid food additives.

 Most protein powders are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
 This is because food additives are, generally speaking, hard to digest.
 They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.